Tracking the Agg? Why the bond index may not work for investors.

 - The Agg is weighted toward the companies and agencies that have the most debt.
 In equity markets, investors typically rely on market-capitalization-weighted benchmark indices like the S&P 500 Index — the bigger the company, the bigger its position in the index.
 Arguably, this approach works because the size of a company can be indicative of its success.
 But when it comes to fixed income, the same logic doesn’t apply.
 The largest components of the Agg are the companies and agencies with the most debt outstanding.
 Having a lot of debt doesn’t necessarily make them a better bond investment; it just means they have a lot of debt.

 - The Agg is heavily weighted toward U.S. government exposure.
-Just because there are thousands of securities in the Agg doesn’t mean that it’s well- diversified across sectors of the bond market.
-In 2007, the Agg was 22% U.S. Treasuries, but that has increased to 38% today.
+Just because there are thousands of securities in the Agg doesn’t mean that it’s well-diversified across sectors of the bond market.
+In 2007, the Agg was 22% U.S. Treasuries, but that has increased to over 39% today.
 Factoring in debt issued by government agencies and mortgage-backed securities (MBS), the total government exposure is now over 70%.

 The bond benchmark represents the largest issuers of debt, but not necessarily the best opportunities for fixed-income investors.
 It also doesn’t foster diversification, with high historical correlations among its largest components.
 We believe fixed-income investors should look beyond the benchmark.
 To learn more about the Agg and solutions to its shortcomings, read our white paper.